Colorectal cancer: detected early, cured 9 times out of 10

 Your GP and the screening coordination center will also receive your results.

-In 96% of cases, the test reveals nothing abnormal and should be repeated 2 years later.
+In 96% of cases, the test shows no abnormalities and will need to be repeated in two years.

-In 4% of cases, the test detects blood in your stools.
+In 4% of cases, the test detects blood in your stool.
 This does not mean you have cancer.
 Your doctor will refer you to a gastroenterologist for a colonoscopy.
-In more than half the cases, despite the presence of blood, the colonoscopy reveals no abnormality.
+In more than half of cases, despite the presence of blood, the colonoscopy finds no abnormalities.

 You are not concerned by the Blue March screening kit (blood in stools).